silviamaggi/smd-com/_posts/2020-12-04-undoing-toxic-dogmatism.md

 title: Undoing toxic dogmatism; designing less; be more effective
 categories: Design
 description: Design, Digested 15.
 This week we look into the toxic dogmatism of digital design, how to design less, how to be more effective and more.
+excerpt: Design, Digested 15.
+This week we look into the toxic dogmatism of digital design, how to design less, how to be more effective and more.
 featured-image: design-digested-15.jpg
 redirect_from:
   - /design/undoing-toxic-dogmatism-designing-less-be-more-effective/